Paulsell Valley AVA

-Paulsell Valley is an American Viticultural Area (AVA) located within Paulsell Valley, in Stanislaus County, California.
+Paulsell Valley is an American Viticultural Area (AVA) located within the Paulsell Valley landform, in Stanislaus County, California.
 The Paulsell Valley occupies some of the first rises out of the San Joaquin Valley floor, and, as such, is described as part of the foothills of the Sierra Nevada.
-It was established on June 3, 2022, as the state's 145^{th} and county's fourth AVA by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Patrick L. Shabram on behalf of Rock Ridge Ranch proposing the establishment of a viticultural area named "Paulsell Valley."
+It was established as the nation's 264^{th}, the state's 145^{th} and county's fourth wine appellation on June 3, 2022 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Patrick L. Shabram on behalf of Rock Ridge Ranch proposing the establishment of a viticultural area named "Paulsell Valley."

-The Paulsell Valley viticultural area encompasses approximately 34155 acre and home to three vineyards cultivating about 864 acre with a fourth vineyard of approximately 700 acre currently planned.
+The viticultural area encompasses approximately 34155 acre and home to three vineyards cultivating about 864 acre with a fourth vineyard of approximately 700 acre currently planned.
 The Paulsell Valley is not currently within or adjacent to any existing AVA.
 The closest existing AVA is Sierra Foothills located approximately 1 mi to the northeast at its closest location.
-The plant hardiness zone is 9b.

 Name Evidence

 The Paulsell Valley viticultural area is located in a valley carved by Dry Creek in and around the unincorporated community of Paulsell, California.
 The petition notes that, although the name "Paulsell Valley" is not currently identified by the US Board on Geographic Names or on USGS topographic maps, the name is nonetheless used to describe the region of the AVA.
-For example, the 1957 Soil Survey of Eastern Stanislaus County, created by the U.S. Department of Agriculture Soil Conservation Service, describes the Paulsell series soil as being found ‘‘along Dry Creek in the Paulsell Valley."
+For example, the 1957 Soil Survey of Eastern Stanislaus County, created by the U.S. Department of Agriculture Soil Conservation Service, describes the Paulsell series soil as being found "along Dry Creek in the Paulsell Valley."
 A 1961 soil association map from the same Federal agency further describes the Paulsell soil series as "deep, clay soils on lacustrine deposits in Paulsell Valley."